-Being God, Jesus knew that “all” was about to be finished or accomplished, but “it” was not the abolishment of the Law of Moses as many errantly assume; again, the words ‘Law’ or ‘Moses’ are not in the text .
+Being God, Jesus knew that “all” was about to be finished or accomplished, but “it” was not the abolishment of the Law of Moses as so many errantly assume; again, the words ‘Law’ or ‘Moses’ are not in the text .
 The word “all” is πάντα/panta in the Greek, Strong’s G3956.
 It is Neuter Plural and according to Thayer’s Greek Lexicon it means: all things; α. of a certain definite totality or sum of things, the context showing what things are meant.

 ‘Fulfillment of Prophecy’ is the “context” of these three verses.
 The prophecies regarding the preordained Messianic-mission that culminated with Jesus’ death; that is what He was about to successfully “finish” or “accomplish”!

-A simple cross reference listed in Luke 18:31 reveals the same context ~
+A simple cross reference of Luke 18:31 reveals the same context ~

 What does the text say?

 Luke 18:31 Then he took unto him the twelve, and said unto them, Behold, we go up to Jerusalem, and all things that are written by the prophets concerning the Son of man shall be “accomplished”.

-This verse was listed before as well, showing that the English word “accomplished” is the exact same Greek word as “finished” in John 19:30.
-The context of this verse is also same; i.e. that which was written by the prophets (the Scriptures) regarding the Son of Man (Jesus) will be carried out, accomplished and fulfilled.
+This verse was listed above as well, showing that the English word “accomplished” is the exact same Greek word as “finished” in John 19:30.
+The context of this verse is also the same; i.e. that which was written by the prophets (the Scriptures) regarding the Son of Man (Jesus) will be carried out, accomplished and fulfilled.

 If you remember, earlier I asked you to keep in the back of your mind, a portion of the Lexicons definition of the word ‘Tetelestai’.
 Well, as stated in Thayer’s Lexicon, ‘Tetelestai’ in John 19:30, is referring to everything that had to take place in the life and death of Jesus ‘as revealed in the Scriptures’.